HEERA ALAYA

 I hear you.

-I eat my breakfast before I get to work.
-And lunch, I have it around 12:00 pm to 12.30 pm.
+I have my breakfast before I get to work.
+And lunch is usually around 12:00 pm to 12.30 pm.
 I have an hour’s lunch break and a 10-minute break.
-We have to maintain time.
+We have to manage our time effectively.

 Why aren’t courier trucks air-conditioned?